Skip to Content

 Ancestral Procession – Lễ Rước Kiệu Tổ

 The Têt Festival officially begins with the Ancestral Procession (Lé Ruöc Kieu Tổ).
-It is a traditional ceremony where individuals dress in costumes of King, Queen, Court Officials, soldiers, elders, and ordinary villagers walk in a cultural procession with carrying the altar of King Hùng, the founder of the Vietnamese people and nation, along with offerings to the prayer site (main ceremonial altar) on the Tết Festival stage to officially begin the festival.
+This traditional ceremony features costumed Kings, Queens, Court Officials, soldiers, elders, and ordinary villagers walking in a cultural procession.
+Participants carry the altar of the Vietnamese founder, King Hùng and offerings to the prayer site (main ceremonial altar) on the Tết Festival stage.

 Spring Wedding – Đám Cưới Đầu Xuân

 A traditional Spring Wedding kicks off the new year.
-Complete with an actual bride and groom, the wedding has traditional tea offerings to elders, lion dances, a wedding procession, and an actual roasted pig!
-Come on by and congratulate the happy couple at the Spring Wedding!
+This traditional wedding ceremony with a real bride and groom includes traditional tea offerings to elders, lion dances, a wedding procession, and a roasted pig!

 𝗩𝗶𝗲𝘁𝗻𝗮𝗺𝗲𝘀𝗲 𝗧𝗿𝗮𝗱𝗶𝘁𝗶𝗼𝗻𝗮𝗹 𝗗𝗮𝗻𝗰𝗲𝘀